 - major in the your intended subject area as an undergraduate,

 - then complete the corresponding initial licensure program at the graduate level.

 Licensure to teach music is available through the School of Music.

 While most of our graduate-level licensure programs require a bachelor’s degree for admission, the following undergraduate programs offer a direct path to our graduate licensure programs:

 - Kinesiology pre-physical education teaching

 The college also offers the DirecTrack to Teaching Program, which offers early admission to the initial licensure program and exposure to the culture of teaching.

-Your next step is to attend an information session where you will meet the pre-admission program adviser and receive information on
+If you're interested in Early childhood education foundations or Elementary education foundations, your next step is to attend an information session where you will meet the pre-admission program adviser and receive information on